-In this apple crisp, layers of juicy apple slices are baked to soft perfection and coated in a warm maple-butter sauce that is topped with a brown sugar and cinnamon crumble.
-Bake this Golden Apple Crisp by Kristina Humphreys in the oven and enjoy the aroma as the kitchen begins to smell like everything wonderful about autumn–maple syrup, cinnamon, baked apples.
+In this apple crisp, layers of juicy apple slices are baked to soft perfection and coated in a warm maple-butter sauce that is topped with brown sugar and cinnamon crumble.
+Bake this Golden Apple Crisp by Kristina Humphreys in the oven and enjoy the aroma as the kitchen begins to smell like everything wonderful about autumn–maple syrup, cinnamon, and baked apples.

 A rich, frozen treat perfect to get into the holiday spirit!
 These Frozen Chocolate Mousse Cups With Candy Cane Topping by Hannah Sunderani can be enjoyed fresh or frozen (if you can wait that long).
 Any fan of the classic mint and chocolate combo will appreciate these.

 Say “hello” to these gorgeous seven-ingredient Apple Pie Stuffed Apples by Alexa Peduzzi.
 They’re so dang flavorful, it makes me want to do my “happy dance” around the kitchen.
 Can you blame me?
 I mean, is there anything better than a warm, cinnamon apple with a crunchy, maple-spiked granola topping?
 Answer: no. There is not.